 For more information on ‘What is tax relief?’ watch our Pension Basics in 30 seconds film.

-Automatic enrolment is a Government scheme that was introduced in 2012 which means every employer in the UK must automatically enrol all eligible employees into a workplace pensions scheme by 2018.
+Automatic enrolment is a Government scheme that was introduced in 2012 which requires employers to automatically enrol all eligible employees into a workplace pension scheme by a specific date (their staging date).
+By 2018, this will include all employers in the UK.
 Employers will have to make minimum contributions into the scheme and may require their eligible employees to contribute too.
-Automatic enrolment applies to anyone who is:
+Automatic enrolment usually applies to anyone who is:

 Though employees who do not meet these criteria may apply to join the scheme.